rydmike/theme_demo/README.md

   /// Rest a settings entry state to its default value.
   ///
-  /// If it already is at its default value, do no work, return.
+  /// If it already is at its default value, do nothing, return.
   /// - Set state to default value.
-  /// - Update the key-value DB value entry for this key to its default value. void reset() {
+  /// - Update the key-value DB value entry for this key, to its default value. void reset() {
     if (state == defaultValue) return;
     state = defaultValue;